Smoked Kalua Pork

 • Hawaiian Pink Salt: This salt provides a very unique salt flavor.
 I was able to order it online.
 One package has lasted me through about 8 pork shoulders.
 Ordinary sea salt can be a substitution, but won’t deliver quite the same flavor.
 Please note, Hawaiian pink salt is not the same thing as pink curing salt or Himalayan pink salt.
 Do not confuse these salts.

 • Banana Leaves: I couldn’t get a hold of banana leaves in stores near me and none online would ship on time.
 If you can find banana leaves, use them during the wrapping portion of the recipe below and secure with butcher’s twine.
-The closest substitute I could find was using my pink butcher paper.
+The closest substitute I could find was using some pink butcher paper.
 It provided the breathability of the banana leaves while still keeping in all of the moisture.

 • Mesquite wood: In Hawaii, kiawe wood is used for kalua pork.
 The closest flavor match I could find with affordability and availability in mind in the continental US in mesquite wood.
 It has a nice, bold, strong smoky flavor.